Layn R. Phillips: Federal judicial service

 Phillips was nominated by President Ronald Reagan on February 2, 1987, to a seat on the United States District Court for the Western District of Oklahoma vacated by Judge Luther Boyd Eubanks.
 He was confirmed by the United States Senate on June 11, 1987, and received his commission on June 15, 1987.
 Phillips served in that capacity until his resignation on June 22, 1991.

 Post judicial service

-Phillips entered private practice in Newport Beach, California, serving as partner at Irell & Manella for 23 years.
+Phillips entered private practice in Newport Beach, California, as partner at Irell & Manella for 23 years.
 Following his departure from Irell & Manella, Phillips founded Phillips ADR, a dispute resolution firm.
-He currently serves as CEO of the firm, as well as an arbitrator and mediator at the firm.
+He is CEO, an arbitrator and mediator at the firm.

-Personal
+Personal life

 Phillips currently resides in Laguna Beach, California with his wife, Kathryn.
-He has three grown children Amanda, Parker and Graham; a granddaughter, Stella Kathryn; and a grandson, Owen Layn.
+He has three grown children, Amanda, Parker and Graham; a granddaughter, Stella Kathryn; and a grandson, Owen Layn.